AJHissh/memiscan/README.md

 Proc Mem Analysis tool

-Personal tool for in-depth analysis of processes
+Personal tool for in-depth proccess analysis

 The tool uses Zydis disassembler to decode shellcode to assembly - you can download download the Zydis source and header file from https://github.com/zyantific/zydis/releases/tag/v4.1.0.